sparky-vision/mycroft-precise-tips/README.md

 arecord -f S16_LE -t wav -r 16000 --max-file-time 30 roomnoise_may16.wav
 ```

 arecord is a little dumb in that it doesn't give you feedback that it's saving additional files, but it is.
 This command tells arecord to start recording in 30-second increments.
-This is useful because if someone says the wake-word accidentally, you can go back and pull that one file without losing the rest of your data.<br>
+This is useful because if someone says the wake-word accidentally, you can go back and pull that one file without losing the rest of your data.
+The name at the end is just…whatever you want to name it.
+I find the date and a description of the contents to be helpful for organizing purposes.<br>

 With the Google Speech Commands, and Public Domain sounds, and all my room noise and rhymes, I had about ~51K not-wake-sounds.
 This is probably sufficient.
 You can now run precise-train.
-I didn't bother with the really long commands that ElTocino posted - in part because I couldn't find documentation as to what those switches do.
+I didn't bother with the really long commands that El-Tocino posted - in part because I couldn't find documentation as to what those switches do.
 (Maybe they'll chime in here...)
-For my purposes, it was enough to do
+For my purposes, it was enough to do:

 ```
 precise-train tng-computer.net tng-computer/ -e 150